exbotanical/vivisector/README.md

 For those moments when RXjs is overkill...

-*Vivisector* is a compact JavaScript library designed to support hassle-free reactive programming. *Vivisector*  allows you to tether actions to specific types of mutation events, rendering state datatypes event-bound.
+*Vivisector* is a compact JavaScript library designed to support hassle-free reactive programming. *Vivisector* allows you to tether actions to specific types of mutation events, rendering your application's state event-bound.

 Here's what that looks like: